ilgooz/handbook/employees/README.md

 #### Trello

-Create a [Trello account](https://trello.com/signup) and make sure to be added to the relevant boards.
+Create a [Trello account](https://trello.com/signup) to be added to the relevant boards

 #### Github

-Create a [Github account](https://github.com/join) and watch the [handbook repository](https://github.com/mesg-foundation/handbook) to get notifications on every changes in the MESG Foundation.
+Create a [Github account](https://github.com/join) and watch the [handbook repository](https://github.com/mesg-foundation/handbook) to get notifications on changes in the MESG Foundation operating procedures

 <iframe src="https://ghbtns.com/github-btn.html?user=mesg-foundation&repo=handbook&type=watch&count=true&v=2" frameborder="0" scrolling="0" width="170px" height="20px"></iframe>

 #### Other

-Finally you can send them a cool t-shirt and/or polo of MESG with some stickers :)
+All employees get a cool MESG t-shirt and/or polo and some stickers :) YAY!

 ## Bonuses

-Bonuses are calculated every semesters based on the work and objectives for the this period.
+Bonuses are calculated every 6 months based on the work and objectives for this period

 Bonus value will be **estimated in USD** but will be **distributed in token and/or in USD***.